Skip to main contentSkip to footer

 Our highly collegial research community drives many of our future ambitions.
 We are delighted that so many researchers and Early Career Researchers (ECRs) have chosen to join our community.

-Welcome from the ECR representatives
+Welcome from the ECR Lead

 A photo of BSMS staff member Elizabeth Ford standing with mountains in the background on a sunny day